Kathleen O'Keeffe and siblings 1960s

 A fork in the road still further south brought great delight to one and all and justified the Blog's claims as to Toghers far reaching borders.
 A beautifully crafted metallic sign denoted " Togher Holstein " in all its glory and gladdened the hearts of all present.

-Still further on and the tour came to a poignant end quite literally with a stone Cottage marking the most southerly accessible boundary termination of Togher , both Catholic Parish and District.
+Still further on and the tour came to a poignant end quite literally with a stone Cottage once occupied by several working families in the past now simply used as a storage shed.
 This was the end of the line and was actually a moving occasion for some present.
-The Cottage is derelict and again little is known of its owners , though a private road leads away from it to yet more farmland.
+The Cottage is derelict and again little is known of its owners , though a private road leads up from it to yet more farmland , known locally as the " Fort " field.

 Liberty Bridge - Kilmurriheen , Togher

 Beyond this point lies the Townland of Kilmurriheen in the Catholic Parish of Ballinhassig.
-It should be noted that the Townland is part of Togher.
+It should be noted that this Townland is part of Togher marking its southernmost region.
 An oddity exists just inside this neighbouring Townland in that a Stream carrying the name of Liberty flows under a bridge with the same moniker.
-Though no relation to Toghers other famous waterway , it is striking that it bears this title so close to home!
-Perhaps this stream once marked the ancient boundary of Togher?
+Though no relation to Toghers other famous waterway of the same name , it is strange that it bears this title so close to home!

 At this juncture , it was time to head back home and digest all that had been seen with much food for thought over the coming winter months until operations could begin anew in the Spring of 2015.
 The Historical Association would like to take this opportunity to thank all Blog visitors and promise much more in the coming months and beyond.